 16 November 2007

-An impressed Fifth Doctor realises that he will remember the solution, having observed The Tenth Doctor performing it (who in turn remembered from when he was the Fifth Doctor).
+An impressed the Fifth Doctor realises that he will remember the solution, having observed the Tenth Doctor performing it (who in turn remembered from when he was the Fifth Doctor.
 He now believes this “skinny idiot” is his future self.
 The Tenth asks the Fifth where he is in his timeline, but doesn’t get an answer as his past self begins fading.
-Beforethe Fifth Doctor departs, The Tenth Doctor leaves him a heartfelt message:
+Before the Fifth Doctor departs, the Tenth Doctor leaves him a heartfelt message:

-- Several lines of dialogue serve to not only address potential continuity errors (such as why the Fifth Doctor looks considerably older), but also to answer long-standing fan concerns such as why the interior of the TARDIS changed considerably between the 1963-89 series, movie, and the 2005-present revival.
+Several lines of dialogue serve to not only address potential continuity errors (such as why the Fifth Doctor looks considerably older), but also to answer long-standing fan concerns such as why the interior of the TARDIS changed considerably between the 1963-89 series, The TV Movie, and the 2005-present revival.
 (In the case of the latter, it is revealed that that interior appearance of the TARDIS is akin to a “desktop theme” which can be changed).